apache/buildstream/doc/source/install.rst

 * bubblewrap
 * PyGObject introspection bindings
 * psutil python library (so you don't have to install GCC and python-devel to build it yourself)

-If your system cannot provide the base system requirements for BuildStream, then we have some instructions which can help you get started :ref:`using BuildStream with Docker <docker>`.

 Installing from source (recommended)